mparayil/Forecasting-Cryptocurrency-Prices/README.md

 # DSI---Capstone
-Purpose of this project will be to use Time-Series modelling techniques to explore forecasting the "Close" price of Bitcoin.
-The projeect will utilize the following:
+Purpose of this project will be to use Time-Series modeling techniques to explore forecasting the "Close" price of Bitcoin.
+The project will utilize the following:

 - EDA & Visualization
 - Data Cleansing/Munging